 1 hour before cardio: Larger portions that will last a while

 -Protein shake made with organic plant based protein.

 -Oatmeal with protein powder or fruit and nuts

 -RX bar or a protein bar with minimal ingredients.

 30-60 minutes before strength/resistance exercise: Energy-rich food that isn’t too heavy

 -Trail mix made with nuts and dried fruit

-We are The Body Shoppe Fitness; locally owned and recognized as one of the top fitness studios in St. Petersburg.
+We are Sweat St. Pete; locally owned and recognized as one of the top fitness studios in St. Petersburg.
 We have been helping our clients safely and effectively get into shape for over 10 years.
 Whether you want to build muscles, burn calories, or just get moving, our fun and innovative class regime will help you achieve your fitness goals.